-Sweep picking workout
+Sweep picking workout: part one

 This is a great sweep picking workout by Charlie Griffiths from a recent issue of Guitar Techniques.
 Scroll through the gallery above or click here to view the full piece.
 Enjoy!